Fast randomized numerical rank estimation for numerically low-rank matrices: Sketching roughly preserves singular values: for leading

 \section{Sketching roughly preserves singular values: \boldmath$\sigma_i(AX)/\sigma_i(A)=O(1)$ for leading $i$}

-Here we show that if a matrix $A$ has low numerical rank, then sketching preserves its leading singular values sufficiently well to provide an estimate for the numerical rank.
+In this section we show that if a matrix $A$ has low numerical rank, then sketching preserves its leading singular values sufficiently well to provide an estimate for its numerical rank.
 Again drawing the connection to sample covariance matrix estimation, it is intuitive that it should be difficult, if not impossible, to obtain information about an $n$-dimensional distribution using only $r$ samples, when $r\ll n$.
 Clearly, there are $n-r$ singular values (or signals) we cannot detect, but it is also not clear why the $r$ singular values we estimate would be any good.
 One way to think about this is to see that $\mathcal{N}(0, \Sigma^2)$ lies close to a low-dimensional subspace, since $A$ is approximately low-rank.
-This makes it more intuitive why a small sample size could suffice to retrieve a reasonably accurate approximation of $\Sigma$.
+This makes it more intuitive why a small sample size could suffice to retrieve a reasonably accurate approximation of $\Sigma$ (see also~\cite[Sec.
+9.2.3]{vershynin2018high}).